jekyll/minima/_posts/2020-07-07-books-I-like.md

 permalink: /books-i-like/
 ---

-I picked up my book reading habit only in the last 2.5 years.
+I picked up my book reading habit only in the last 3-4 years.
 I am still catching-up for all the lost years during which I read almost no books.

 I list down below some of my favourite books.
 I have also compiled a list of books that didn't make it into my favourite book's category but I like and would highly recommend.

 #### **My favourite books**

 - **Black Box Thinking —** _by Matthew Syed_
+- **Boron Letters —** _by Gary Halbert_
 - **Influence —** _by Robert B. Cialdini_
 - **Refactoring UI —** _by Adam Wathan & Steve Schoger_
 - **Richer, Wiser, Happier —** _by William Green_